cbg-ethz/SGS/ReadMe.md

 Benchmark Results
 -------

-To assess the performance of our SGS method, we benchmarked it against standard inference schemes (Gibbs sampling and loopy belief propagation) over a broad range of different Bayesian networks.
-To investigate structural dependencies, we simulated Bayesian networks of different dimensions, graph types, network densities, category sizes and fractions of evidence variables.
-The normalized root mean squared error (NRMSE) was used for comparing the accuracy of each method.
+We benchmarked the performance of our SGS method against standard inference schemes (Gibbs sampling and loopy belief propagation) over a broad range of different Bayesian networks.
+The results are summarized in the Figure below (lower is better), displaying the normalized root mean squared error (NRMSE).

 # ![SGS](https://github.com/cbg-ethz/SubGroupSeparation/blob/master/vignettes/figures/benchmark.png)